McGillX/mcgillx-how-to/docs/mdfiles/discussion_monitoring.md

 ###  Following Discussion Threads

 After responding to a student post, **follow** the post by pressing the star icon.
-This will notify you if a student asks a follow up question, or response on that post at a later date.
+This will notify you if a student asks a follow up question at a later date.

 ![image](../../images/Discussion_FollowIconSmall.png)